lindsayfowers/overtime_app/README.md

 - X SMS Sending -> link to approval or overtime input -> integrate with Heroku scheduler
 - X Administrate admin dashboard
 - X Block non-admin and guest users
-- Email summary to managers for approval
+- X Email summary to managers for approval
 - X Needs to be documented if employee did not log overtime
 - Create audit log for each text message
+- Need to update end_date when confirmed

 ## TODO's: